hanjinliu/collections-undo/README.md

 General undo/redo implementation in Python.

-The purpose of this package is to make implementation of undo/redo much safer than the classical methods.
+The purpose of this package is to make implementation of undo/redo easier and safer.

 ### Installation

 ```
-pip install -U undo
+pip install -U git.https://github.com/hanjinliu/undo.git
 ```